ibm-cloud-docs/account/billing-faq.md

 {: #invoices}
 {: faq}

-You might receive multiple invoices if you have an Enterprise Savings Plan and service-level commitment on different orders.
-If you have multiple service-level commitments (for multiple sites), you receive separate invoices for each.
+You might receive multiple invoices if you have an Enterprise Savings Plan and service commitment on different orders.
+If you have service commitments at multiple sites, you receive separate invoices for each.